AndersDeath/diary2/000-current.md

 # 30 June - Friday - Yerevan - 274 day of immigration

 We finally found an apartment today.
 This is amazing.
+The landlord is a French couple.
+Woman has Armenian root her husband in French.